 Finishes

-RAL is a term used to define a standardized color scale used mainly in the field of paints and coatings.
+RAL is a term used to define a normalized color scale used mainly in the field of paints and coatings.

 Wire

-Working with metal wire (or "rod") means a series of operations carried out on a bar with a circular section.
-In particular, reference is made to the bending processes that allow the creation of different shapes to the "metal wire".
-It is performed automatically by numerical control machines (CNC).
-Rounds and special profiles (flat, oval) are machined.
+By working the metal wire (or the "rod") we mean a series of operations carried out on a bar with a circular section.
+In particular, reference is made to the bending processes that allow the "metal wire" to be created in different shapes.
+It is carried out automatically by numerically controlled (CNC) machines.
+We work with rods and special profiles (flat, oval).

-It is possible to process rods up to a diameter of 12 mm.
+Rods up to a diameter of 12 mm can be processed.
 The steel wire can be cut from a minimum size of 5 mm up to 3 m.

 How you can use it

-It is used to create hooks and supports but also structures for furnishing items such as chairs and stools, handles, etc...
+It is used to create hooks and supports but also structures of furnishing objects such as chairs and stools, handles, etc...

 MATERIALS